 Environmental engineers may do some or all of the following:

-- prepare reports, sketches, working drawings and specifications based on the sites and the clients' needs
+- prepare reports, sketches, technical drawings and specifications for projects

-- take air, water and land samples, and send them away to be tested for pollution
+- take air, water and land samples, and get them tested for pollution

-- prepare assessments of environmental effects to accompany resource consent applications
+- prepare environmental assessments for resource consent applications

 - supervise contractors carrying out work.